Anderche/graph-theory-profitable-movie-ideas/README.md

 ### BACKGROUND:

-Identify communities from ~38,000 movies via two graph algorithms:
+The following .ipynb file is a theoretical project to identify communities from the MovieLens database (~38,000 movies) via two graph algorithms:

 - Label Propagation (Community Detection Algorithm)
 - K-Nearest Neighbors (Similarity Algorithm)

+Theoretically, a similar implementation could be used used by movie or streaming service (Netflix) executives to shortlist movies to fund for the future based on the success of historical productions.

 ---